tasnim-mohammd/QA1-Assignments-/README.md

 ### 16.2 This blocked of commented-out lines of code should be removed (System.out.println(e.getKeyCode());).
 #### Issue Type : Code Smell
 #### Issue Severity : Major
-i just removed the comments.
+I just removed the comments.
 Commented-out code can make the program harder to read and understand.
 This can lead to confusion and errors,and can make maintenance more difficult because it can be unclear what code is actually being used and what code is not.

 ### 17.1 Add a nested comment explaining why this method is empty, throw an UnsupportedOperationException or complete the implementation(keyTyped).
 ### 17.2 Add a nested comment explaining why this method is empty, throw an UnsupportedOperationException or complete the implementation(keyReleased).
 #### Issue Type : Code Smell
 #### Issue Severity : Critical
-i fixed it by use throw new UnsupportedOperationException(""); i tride to use KeyAdapter insted of KeyListener but i cant extend mor than one class so this way didn't work.
+I fixed it by use throw new UnsupportedOperationException(""); I tried to use KeyAdapter instead of KeyListener but I cant extend mor than one class so this way didn't work.
 Leaving an empty method may make maintenance more difficult because it can be unclear what the method is supposed to do.
 This can lead to unnecessary changes or bugs.

 ### 18 (14,8) "parent" is the name of a field in "Component"**